-- A child has limited or no speech that is preventing them from communicating with others. - A child has speech which is difficult for others to understand (difficulty in making different sounds, stammering, stuttering) that has an impact on their learning, social skills and well-being. - A child has limited expressive and receptive language that has an impact on their social interaction, learning and daily life. - A child has significant difficulties interacting with others regularly.
-For example, difficulties understanding the non-verbal rules of good communication or using language in different ways to question, clarify or describe things, turn taking or forming positive relationships

-Children in EYFS and Year 1 will not be added to the SEND list under SLCN unless the difficulties are significant.
-Children need time to develop.

-Children under SALT will not necessarily be added to the SEND register.
+- A pupil/student has limited or no speech that is preventing them from communicating with others. - A pupil/student has speech which is difficult for others to understand (difficulty in making different sounds, stammering, stuttering) that has an impact on their learning, social skills and well-being. - A pupil/student has limited expressive and receptive language that has an impact on their social interaction, learning and daily life. - A pupil/student has significant difficulties interacting with others regularly.
+For example, difficulties understanding the non-verbal rules of good communication or using language in different ways to question, clarify or describe things, turn taking or forming positive relationships - Children in EYFS will not necessarily be added to the SEND list under SLCN unless the difficulties are significant.
+Children need time to develop and will be closely monitored by the teaching team. - Pupils/students under SALT will not necessarily be added to the SEND register.
 It will be dependent on the level of their need and SALT assessment.
-These children will be added to the concerns list.
+These pupils/students will be added to the monitor list.